What Is Indexed Universal Life Insurance?

 For the majority of consumers, simpler and more cost-effective options include:

 Term Life Insurance + Investment Accounts: Purchase affordable term life insurance for protection needs and invest the premium difference in low-cost index funds.
-This separation of insurance and investment typically produces better outcomes with lower fees and more transparency.
-For most families, this approach provides adequate death benefit protection while building wealth more efficiently.
+Industry research consistently shows term insurance is "almost always" cheaper than IUL for pure death benefit coverage.
+This separation typically produces better outcomes with lower fees and more transparency.
+Review your coverage options to compare.

 Whole Life Insurance: If you want permanent coverage with guarantees, traditional whole life offers more predictable cash value growth without caps or complex crediting methods, though with lower potential returns.
 The simplicity and guarantees may be worth the tradeoff for those who prioritize stability.